TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/60 - 1 Peter/1 Peter 1/1 Peter 1.1.md

 ---

-Peter, an apostle of Jesus Christ, to the elect who are sojourners of the Dispersion in Pontus, Galatia, Cappadocia, Asia, and Bithynia,
+Peter, an apostle of Jesus Christ, to the chosen ones who are living as foreigners in the Dispersion in Pontus, Galatia, Cappadocia, Asia, and Bithynia,